-Fasten the battery holder with two M3x8 countersunk screws and two M3 nuts: pay attention to the direction of battery holder’s wire.
+Fasten the battery holder with two M3x8 countersunk screws and M3 nuts.
+Pay attention to the direction of battery holder’s wire.

 Rear Wheels (Screws)¶

-Insert four M3x8 screws with four M3x25 copper standoffs:
+Insert 4 M3x8 screws with four M3x25 copper standoffs:

-Assemble the Raspberry Pi (TF Card inserted) with eight M2.5x8 copper standoffs, then plug the Robot HATS onto it.
+Assemble the Raspberry Pi (TF Card inserted) with 8 M2.5x8 single pass copper standoffs, then plug the Robot HATS onto it.

-Fix the Robot HATS with four M2.5x6 screws.
+Fix the Robot HATS with 4 M2.5x6 screws.

-Fix The PCA9685 PWM Driver, the Motor Driver with eight M2.5x12 screws and M2.5 nuts into the down plate.
+3) Fix The PCA9685 PWM Driver and the Motor Driver with 8 M2.5x12 screws and M2.5 nuts into the down plate：

-Assemble the two motors to the Back Half Chassis with four M3x25 screws and M3 nuts.
+Assemble the two motors with four M3x25 screws and M3 nuts.
 Pay attention to place the motors with wires inward, providing convenience for connecting the circuit.